AlcinoSousa/Mini-Black-Hole/README.md

 This is a minigame written in C++ and using the SDL library (https://www.libsdl.org/).
 It works on Windows and Linux.

+## Game instructions

+Press "Credits In!" to add credits to game.

+Press "Start" to star the game.
+Press "Start" again to pause.

+Press "Credits Out!" to remove credits from the game.

+Press the ESCAPE key to exit game.

 ## Directories

 ### assets

 The "assets" directory includes all the files needed to run the minigame.
-This assets include images and a font.
-All images were developed by me.
+These assets include images and a font.
+All images were made by me.

 ### mini black hole